HOURS for the Tupper Arts Center

-More items in our gift shop for your fall shopping!
+Other items in our gift shop - shop local!

 Come browse the Tupper Arts Center gift shop -- You'll find wonderful Adirondack gifts for family and friends - including some new items for the fall and winter, like edible cookie art!

 We also have hand-painted note cards, monster nightlights made of fused glass, Tupper Arts wine glasses, an array of Adirondack-themed birdhouses, many photo prints already matted and ready for framing; many sets of cards (Adirondack themes such as loons and bears), Tree ornaments (painted balls, fused glass ornaments ... ).
 Also, a new assortment of mugs: a wraparound photo of a loon family on mugs and a copy of a Jane Gillis dancer painting on other mugs.
 And finally, a big assortment of beautiful jewelry, perfect for gifts. small quilts and table runners, quilted pillow tops, lovely gemstone nightlights, pottery mugs ... the list goes on!

 We feature the work of many talented local artists and artisans.

 Buy local, support the arts, and get that unique gift with an Adirondack flair!

 Here are the artists/artisans we feature and what they do:

 Brenda Hollis and Peter Shrope: pottery, each in his/her unique style.
 Brenda’s pieces feature deep earth tones on bowls, mugs and various other items; Peter’s work ranges from sculpture, to tiles, and vessels; many of which are finished with glazes he has created from his own surroundings, Adirondack rock glazes.

 Michael Campisi: Michael finds desks, tables, music boxes and other items at auctions, flea markets, and various shops and recreates them into art objects with an Adirondack flavor, using twigs, bark, oil paintings, leaves, woodcuts, and other items.